FREQUENTLY ASKED QUESTIONS

 What happens if I have an emergency or need urgent help in between sessions?

-Since we’re a small private practice, we are unable to provide crisis care in between sessions.
-Please contact your primary care doctor or call 911 for urgent needs.
+As a solo private practice, I am unable to provide crisis care.
+Please contact your primary care doctor, therapist or call 911 for urgent needs.

-To provide you with the best care possible (and give everyone a chance to recharge!), we are not available outside of our stated business hours, on weekends, holidays, or on vacations.
-If you feel your needs are greater than the time we have available to work together, we’d be happy to offer referrals to other resources in the area to meet your needs.
+To provide you with the best care possible and support my sustainability, I prioritize rest, personal time and the ability to recharge outside of my office hours.
+In order to make that a reality I do not receive phone calls or messages on weekends, evenings, holidays, or during scheduled time off.
+If you feel your needs are greater than the time we have available to work together, I’d be happy to offer referrals to other resources or therapists that can support your needs and coordinate care during your therapy intensive.

 Isn’t EMDR just for trauma or PTSD?